-Which programs previously played in the FCS?
+Which Programs Previously Played in the FCS?

-There is no surprise that the allure of major college football has caused some teams to try their hand at the FBS level.
+It is no surprise that the allure of major college football has caused some teams to try their hand at the FBS level.
 In some cases, teams have dropped football altogether or dropped to the FCS level.
 Idaho left the FBS for the FCS after the Sun Belt declined to keep them as a conference member.
-Dropping to the FCS is a very rare occurrence, but one that made sense for Idaho as they were part of the Big Sky in every other sport but football before the move and were also a Big Sky football member from 1965 through 1995.
-Most recently, Jacksonville announced an immediate shutdown of its football program after the 2019 season.
+Dropping to the FCS is a very rare occurrence, but one that made sense for Idaho as they were part of the Big Sky in every other sport but football before the move and was also a Big Sky football member from 1965 through 1995.
+More recently, Jacksonville announced an immediate shutdown of its football program after the 2019 season.